queenofdowntime/square-one/tutorials/new-project-setup.md

 1. Move out of your `hello-world` project: `cd ..`.
 If you run `pwd` you should see `/Users/<your name>/code`.*
 1. We are going to create a temporary place to clone this copy, so that we don't get it confused with the other one we have.
 		Make a new temporary directory and move into it: `mkdir temp && cd temp`.**
-1. In Chrome, navigate to your project on Github and copy the URL.
+1. In your web browser, navigate to your project on Github and copy the URL.
 Then from within our `temp` directory we run:

 	```sh